Vauxhall Astra (2009-2015) review

-Over 35 years on sale, the Vauxhall Astra has consistently featured among the most popular cars on sale in the UK.
+The Vauxhall Astra is a permanent fixture on lists of the most popular cars on sale in the UK.

 The levels of refinement and comfort found in the Vauxhall Astra are impressive, and it soaks up poor road surfaces with ease.